laminas/laminas-validator/docs/book/v3/migration/v2-to-v3.md

 You will need to either update your codebase to use known aliases such as `Laminas\Validator\NotEmpty::class`, or re-implement the aliases in your configuration.

+## Changes to Individual Validators

+### Digits

+This validator no longer uses the Digits filter from `laminas/laminas-filter`, so its static filter property has been removed.
+This change is unlikely to cause any problems unless for some reason you have extended this class.

 ## Removed Features

 ### `Laminas\Db` Validators